stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 * *Install-Module NAME* - Install the specified module from an available repository
 * *Uninstall-Module NAME* - Delete the specified module from the system
 * *Remove-Module NAME* - Removes a module from the current session only
+* *$PSVersionTable* - Display the table of components versions for PowerShell itself

 ## Network Interfaces ##